Two months after we launched Supply’s new website, they saw a 50% boost in their overall conversion rate.

 First, let’s look at the numbers

 Before we get into the specifics, we want to touch on some points that affected this data.
 First, these numbers are based on eight weeks of post-launch data.
-While a good indicator of how things should continue to improve, it will be a few more months until we can see a better all-around picture of where their new site stands.
+While a good indicator of how things should continue to improve, it will be a few more months until we can see a better all-around picture of where their new site stands (updates will be coming soon!).
 Second, the site launched shortly before their appearance on Shark Tank, a show that typically drives a lot of traffic with lower-buying intent (they also ran an accompanying promotion for this).
 And finally, this data includes Black Friday, Cyber Monday - the busiest shopping weekend of the year.

 Still, the data looks promising.
 Especially when you consider that Shark Tank appearance, which tends to bring in a lot of curious visitors who aren’t necessarily interested in buying - these visitors had an above-average conversion rate.